 - Individuals receiving active treatment with the following categories of immunosuppressive therapies: anti-B cell therapies2 (monoclonal antibodies targeting CD19, CD20 and CD22), high-dose systemic corticosteroids (refer to the CIG for suggested definition of high dose steroids), alkylating agents, antimetabolites, or tumor-necrosis factor (TNF) inhibitors and other biologic agents that are significantly immunosuppressive.

-For further details see this document from the Ministry of Health on COVID-19 Vaccine Third Dose Recommendations.
+For further details, including more detailed lists of immunosuppressive medications, see pages 8–12 of this document from the Ministry of Health on COVID-19 Vaccine Third Dose Recommendations.

 How to Get a Vaccine

 - Check for a participating pharmacy near you.
-Pharmacies may have either Pfizer or Moderna and offer first doses to 12+ and second doses to those who are eligible for them.
+Pharmacies may have either Pfizer or Moderna and can provide first, second or third doses to those eligible.

 Ask friends or if they have had their vaccine or booked an appointment.
 Please consider helping these individuals to book their appointments, as some may not have online access or be comfortable booking online appointments.